YZLoh/CS6440_medilytics/Documentation/Research.md

 #### Research
-- Any research done during the course of the project.
-This will vary heavily by project.
-- As always, check with your TA mentor on expectations.

 **FHIR Implementation Concerns**
 - Thorough research was done prior to being able to successfully interact with the FHIR source for patient data
 - We were unable to find all the matching FHIR sources for other data such as organ information (this may be due to sensitivity issues)